mogismog/PyAnalog/README.md

 TODO:

 Fix up the setup.py file
-Finish writing things like the verification aspect, maybe add in an option for reliability?
+Finish writing things like the verification aspect, maybe add in an option to calculate reliability/skill/contingency table?